Department of State Hospitals - Metropolitan

 Result

-The project will eliminate over 1,100 tons of carbon emissions annually.
-In addition to reducing the hospital's carbon footprint, it is projected to reduce electrical consumption by 1,921,184 kWh/yr, and will reduce utility and operational costs by $1,148,030 annually.
+The project eliminated over 1,100 tons of carbon emissions annually.
+In addition to reducing the hospital's carbon footprint, it reduced electrical consumption by 1,921,184 kWh/year, and reduced utility and operational costs by $1,148,030 annually.

 • Successful Partnerships